 Referrals are welcomed here at Windsor Pet Dental.
 We offer extractions for canine and feline periodontal disease, fractured teeth, resorptive lesions and feline stomatitis (full mouth extractions including pre and post radiographs).
-We place esophagostomy tubes when warranted, take digital dental radiographs, provide root canal therapy of single rooted teeth, placement of crowns on single rooted teeth , treating base narrow canine teeth with orthodontics, vital pulpotomies, partial mandibulectomies and maxillectomies, tissue guided regeneration and more.
+We place esophagostomy tubes when warranted, take digital dental radiographs, provide root canal therapy of single rooted teeth, placement of crowns on single rooted teeth , treating base narrow canine teeth, orthodontics, vital pulpotomies, partial mandibulectomies and maxillectomies, tissue guided regeneration and more.
 If you have any dental related questions please feel free to contact us.

 Routinely pets are sent home the same day except for feline stomatitis cases where we place an esophagostomy tube and keep the cat in our hospital 2-3 days.

 We can either set up a consultation with Dr. Waugh, and then set up another appointment for the dental procedure on a later date, or, as many clients choose to do, perform the consult in the morning with Dr. Waugh and do the procedure that same day.
 See our section, "Things to do in the Area", for places clients can visit while we are working on their pet.
 Our office also has WiFi if they would like to stay in our waiting room.

 Want to Send us an E-mail ?
 Click the link below